dacrands/gatsby-blog/src/pages/10-7-18/index.md

 ---

 ![Imgur](https://i.imgur.com/8RAVXwH.png)

+Here is [Github repo](https://github.com/dacrands/flask-blog-tutorial) for what we're building.

 This app is an extremely minimal Flask app.
 We don't need a database, we just need a server to make requests to our API and pass JSON to our React/Redux app.
 Of course, there will be vulnerabilities in this app, but your API-key will be safe and others will take note of your effort to keep it secret (hopefully).